FRANCE ON TWO WHEELS

 “… a terrific guide to the culture, history, food, B&Bs and other French delights” (www.insidertasting.com)

 Take the slow road through rural France with this new guide to cycle touring in the homeland of ‘la petite reine’.
 With frequent pauses for wine tasting, sightseeing and lunch, Adam Ruck describes six long rides through the most beautiful French regions, designed for one-to-two-week touring holidays: Paris to Provence; down the Loire from its source to the sea (two rides); Lake Geneva to Normandy; the pilgrimage route between Burgundy and the Pyrenees; and from the Cevennes to the Atlantic coast via Robert Louis Stevenson’s donkey trail and the Tarn gorges.
 The guide combines a wealth of cultural/historical background information with practical tips on rail travel and an invaluable selection of the best stopovers along each route – small hotels, chambre d’hôte B&Bs and splendid châteaux.

 France On Two Wheels was published by Short Books in April 2012 and reprinted (with a few corrections and updates) in March 2014.
-This site is designed to be a companion and extension to the guide, with more detailed maps and photography than could be included in the book, two extra rides – Alsace and Corsica – a hotel archive, a forum for updates and feedback, and a blog.
+This site is designed to be a companion and extension to the guide, with more detailed maps and photography than could be included in the book, three extra rides – Alsace, Brittany and Corsica – a hotel archive, a forum for updates and feedback, and a blog.

 “Ooh – look at this!
 A book about cycling and France and food/wine too.
 Does it get any better than this?” (www.frenchvillagediaries.com)